-- Implementation of the Incident Command System. - Determine the level of threat. - If necessary, isolate the immediate area through a Hold-In-Place. - Inform building Principal/Superintendent. - If necessary, initiate lockdown procedure and contact appropriate law enforcement agency. - Monitor situation, adjust response as appropriate, if necessary, initiate early dismissal, sheltering or evacuation procedures.
+- Implementation of the Incident Command System. - Determine the level of threat. - If necessary, isolate the immediate area through a "HOLD!
+In your room or area.
+Clear the halls." - Inform building Principal/Superintendent. - If necessary, initiate lockdown procedure and contact appropriate law enforcement agency. - Monitor situation, adjust response as appropriate, if necessary, initiate early dismissal, sheltering or evacuation procedures.